LSDtopotools/lsdfailtools/README.md

 Python software for predicting landslide failures based on precipitation, ground motion data and groundwater pressure.
 The main outputs of this model are the identified failure locations, the timing of the failure, depth of failure and factor of safety.
 It makes use of `lsdfailtools`, a set of python-c++ tools that implement the landslide model from Iverson (2000).

+## Basic overview and workflow

+To obtain failure locations and times, the following steps are needed.

+1. Download or build the docker container.

+2. Run the installation script withing the container.

+3. Collect required data: a DEM of the area, a shapefile of the infrastructure corridor of interest, rainfall data (this can be collected using a script provided), peizometer data (where available) and ground motion data derived from radar satellites.

+4. Run data pre-processing routines if required.

+5. Run calibration step if required.

+6. Run validation and/or prediction script.

+7. Collect model outputs.

+These steps are descrbed in full below.

 ## Installation ##
 ------------
 1. DOCKER INSTRUCTIONS: